tad1/PG7/README.md

 # PG7

-A collection of projects for final semester of undergrad CS.
+A collection of projects for the final semester of undergrad CS.

 ### JPA & PLANET

 The main goal of those courses was to learn how to .NET and WPF.
-The most interesting thing here is `FieldCelluarAutomaton` - a game of life but on complex numbers w/ custom rules.
+The most interesting thing here is [FieldCelluarAutomaton](https://github.com/tad1/PG7/tree/master/PLANET/FieldCelluarAutomaton) - a game of life but on complex numbers w/ custom rules.

 ### RAI